urgood2/TranslatorWebsite/content/contributions/scheduler_student_services.md

   Students can register quickly through a user-friendly form.

 - 🗓️ **Availability Selection**
-  Volunteers can choose the days and time blocks they’re available to help.
+  Volunteers can choose the days and time blocks they're available to help.

 - 📊 **Admin Dashboard**
   Admins can view, filter, and export volunteer data and schedules.